bmweiner/bmweiner.github.io/_includes/bio.md

 Hi!
 My name is Ben Weiner.
-I am a data analytics manager in the Washington, D.C. area where I provide consulting services to public sector and industry customers.
+I am a data science manager in the Washington, D.C. area.
 My specialty is in designing and delivering data driven products to solve complex business problems through requirements design, data gathering, analytics, modeling, and visualization.
-I work with a variety of open source and commercial software to build solutions including Python, R, Java, SAS, and AWS.
+I work with a variety of open source and commercial software to build solutions including Python, Spark, R, Java, and AWS.

-I am currently working with the Analytics and Cognitive practice at Deloitte Consulting.
-Some applications of my work include machine learning, data mining, simulation, natural language processing, and association analysis.
-I previously worked for Booz Allen Hamilton and PTC.
+In my current role as a product manager at Capital One, I am responsible for several Anti-Money Laundering models which risk rate customers and identify suspicious transaction activity.
+Prior to this, I worked on many analytics consulting engagements with federal clients in the health care and security areas, as a consultant with Deloitte and Booz Allen Hamilton.
+Some applications of my work include risk modeling, machine learning, simulation, natural language processing, and association analysis.
 I have a B.S. in Industrial and Systems Engineering from Virginia Tech and am pursuing an M.S. in Computer Science from Johns Hopkins University.
 For more, head over to my [LinkedIn][linkedin].

-In my free time I enjoy conquering [physical challenges][strava], developing [software][github], and spending time with my better half.

 Contact me at <{{ site.email }}>.